-The Mazda2 comes standard with dual front, side and side curtains in addition to traction and stability control systems and ABS.
+The Mazda2 comes standard with dual front, front-side and full-length side curtains in addition to traction and stability control systems and ABS.

 The Mazda2 squares off against rivals such as the Honda Fit, the Ford Fiesta, the Chevrolet Sonic Hatchback and the Hyundai Accent Hatchback.
-Although all of those rides offer better fuel economy than the little Mazda, not one is more fun to drive.
+Although all of those rides offer better fuel economy and more space than the little Mazda, not one is more fun to drive.